 - Inability to pass a 5 or 6 French catheter from the nose into the throat

 - Feeding difficulties

-Diagnosis: Diagnosis of bilateral choanal atresia can be made clinically as noted above with findings of respiratory distress immediately after birth, unless the infant is crying.
+Diagnosis: Diagnosis of bilateral choanal atresia can be made clinically, as noted above, with findings of respiratory distress immediately after birth, unless the infant is crying.
 Further, inability to pass a nasal suction catheter into the oropharynx and evidence of blockage on nasoendoscopy or CT is indicative of choanal atresia.
-Children with unilateral choanal atresia may not show symptoms until later in childhood with signs of nasal discharge, mouth breathing an inability to move air through one side of the nose.
+Children with unilateral choanal atresia may not show symptoms until later in childhood, with signs of nasal discharge, mouth breathing and inability to move air through one side of the nose.